me-it-is/cant-link/README.md

 # cant-link
-To test clone this repo [WPILib](https://github.com/me-it-is/allwpilib) then enter the devshell with flake.nix cd to the project directory and run ./gradlew build after the build finishes and the tests start you should get this error
+-To test clone this [repo](https://github.com/me-it-is/allwpilib) -enter the devshell with flake.nix
+-cd to the project directory and run ./gradlew build -after the build finishes and the tests start you should get this error
 ```
 AprilTagDetectorTest > initializationError FAILED
     org.opentest4j.AssertionFailedError